-- A headset microphone for use with the Blackboard Collaborate web conferencing tool EXPECTATIONS: - Course Week: Asynchronous: Because online courses do not have a "fixed" meeting day, our week will start on Tuesday and finish on Monday at 11:59 PM. - Log-in Frequency: Students must actively check the course Blackboard site and their GMU email for communications from the instructor, at a minimum this should be 3 times per week. - Participation: Students are expected to actively engage in all course activities throughout the semester, which include viewing of all course materials, completing course activities and assignments, and participating in course discussions and group interactions. - Technical Competence: Students are expected to demonstrate competence in the use of all course technology.
+- Asynchronous: Because online courses do not have a "fixed" meeting day, our week will start on Tuesday, and finish on Monday at 11:59 pm. - Log-in Frequency: Refer to the asynchronous bullet below is your course is asynchronous or the synchronous bullet if your course is synchronous. - Asynchronous: Students must actively check the course Blackboard site and their GMU email for communications from the instructor, at a minimum this should be 3 times per week. - Participation: Students are expected to actively engage in all course activities throughout the semester, which include viewing of all course materials, completing course activities and assignments, and participating in course discussions and group interactions. - Technical Competence: Students are expected to demonstrate competence in the use of all course technology.
 Students are expected to seek assistance if they are struggling with technical components of the course.
 Contact ITU (http://itservices.gmu.edu/help.cfm) at (703) 993-8870 or support@gmu.edu. - Technical Issues: Students should expect that they could experience some technical difficulties at some point in the semester and should, therefore, budget their time accordingly.
 Late work will not be accepted based on individual technical issues. - Workload: Expect to log in to this course at least three times a week to read announcements, participate in the discussions, and work on course materials.
 Remember, this course is not self-paced.
 There are specific deadlines and due dates listed in the CLASS SCHEDULE section of this syllabus to which you are expected to adhere.
 It is the student's responsibility to keep track of the weekly course schedule of topics, readings, activities and assignments due.

 Netiquette: Our goal is to be collaborative, not combative.
 Experience shows that even an innocent remark in the online environment can be misconstrued.
-I suggest that you always reread your responses carefully before you post them to encourage others from taking them as personal attacks.
+I suggest that you always re-read your responses carefully before you post them to encourage others from taking them as personal attacks.
 Be positive in your approach to others and diplomatic with your words.
 I will do the same.
 Remember, you are not competing with each other but sharing information and learning from one another as well as from the instructor.